-Reykjavík is not the shopping mecca that is Paris or London, but a new wave of boldly conceptual storeowners is gaining almost as much attention as the restaurateurs.
-Most shops are concentrated on Laugavegur and Skólavörðustígur -- so don't hold out much hope for the thrill of a back-alley discovery -- but Laugavegur's offshoots and side streets are quickly building up.
-Other good shopping streets are Austurstræti (especially for souvenirs), Hafnarstræti, and Bankastræti.
+Reykjavík is not the shopping mecca that Paris or London is, but a new wave of boldly conceptual store owners is gaining almost as much attention as the restaurateurs.
+Most shops are concentrated on Laugavegur and Skólavörðustígur—with some of the best discoveries in the network of streets in between.
+The two streets that extend the bottom of Laugavegur—Austurstræti and Bankastræti—are also good shopping areas.

-Reykjavík is a good place to buy supplies before hitting the rest of the country, where goods are even more expensive.
-General shopping hours are 9am to 6pm weekdays and 10am to 4pm Saturdays.
-Almost everything is closed Sunday except for a few shops, particularly those selling woolens and puffin snow globes.
-Note: Store listings below do not indicate opening hours unless they deviate from the norm.
+Reykjavík is a smart place to buy supplies before hitting the rest of the country, where goods are even more expensive.
+General shopping hours are 9am to 6pm weekdays, and 10am to 4pm Saturdays.
+Almost everything is closed Sunday except for a few shops, particularly those selling knitted things and puffin snow globes.

 Save up to 15% with a VAT Refund

 Iceland Refund (tel.
-564-6400; www.icelandrefund.com) reimburses you the Value-Added Tax you pay (about 15% of purchase price) under the following four conditions: 1) purchases must be taken out of the country; 2) each sales receipt must total at least 4,000kr ($64/£32) -- for less expensive items you can consolidate purchases at a single store; 3) purchases must be from an accredited store; and 4) you must leave the country within 3 months of purchase.
-When you make a purchase, request a Global Refund Cheque, which must be signed by the salesperson.
-Your refund can be claimed from the following places: Keflavík Airport, at the Landsbanki Íslands Bank at the far end of the departure hall; the Seyðisfjörður ferry to Europe, onboard prior to departure; and Reykjavík's Tourist Information Center.
-If the total value of your refund is less than 5,000kr ($80/£40) (that is, if your total purchases amount to about 33,000kr/$528/£264 or less), you can receive the refund directly in cash or have it applied to your credit card at the airport or the ferry; at the Tourist Information Center, you can only have it applied to your credit card.
-If the refund is more than 5,000kr ($80/£40), your only option is to have the refund applied to your credit card no matter where you claim it -- and all goods (except woolens) need to be shown at customs before check-in for your departing flight.
+564-6400) reimburses you the Value-Added Tax you pay (about 11%–24% of purchase price) under the following four conditions: 1) purchases must be taken out of the country; 2) each sales receipt must total at least 6,000kr—for less expensive items you can consolidate purchases at a single store; 3) purchases must be from an accredited store; and 4) you must leave the country within 3 months of purchase.
+When you make a purchase, request a Tax Free form, which must be signed by the salesperson.
+Your refund can be claimed from the following places: Keflavík Airport, at the Landsbanki Íslands Bank in the Leifur Eiriksson Terminal; the Seyðisfjörður ferry to Europe, onboard prior to departure; and Reykjavík’s Tourist Information Office.
+If the total value of your refund is less than 5,000kr (that is, if your total purchases amount to about 33,000kr or less), you can receive the refund directly in cash or have it credited to your credit card at the airport or the ferry; at the Tourist Information Office, you can only have it applied to your credit card.
+If the refund is more than 5,000kr, your only option is to have the refund applied to your credit card no matter where you claim it—and all goods (except wool goods) need to be shown at customs before check-in for your departing flight.

 Books & Music